SOLUTIONS SERIES 2017

 In 2008, Vancouver Mayor Gregor Robertson promised to end homelessness in his city by 2015.

-Yet on just one cold evening last month, 36 people seeking a bed in emergency shelters run by Union Gospel Mission were turned away, facing shivering in a doorway or on a park bench.
+Yet on just one cold evening in October of last year, 36 people seeking a bed in emergency shelters run by Union Gospel Mission were turned away, facing freezing temperatures in a doorway or on a park bench.

 The mission’s Jeremy Hunka says its maxed-out shelters have been forced to turn away 1,545 people in the first nine months of 2016 – almost 25 per cent more than 2015, the same year Mayor Gregor Robertson promised to end homelessness.

 In fact, Vancouver homelessness is at record levels.